Stratio/cassandra-lucene-index/examples/spark/README.rst

 	docker run -i -t --rm --name spark_master stratio/cassandra_spark

-The other type of machine contains a Spark worker and Cassandra node, this machine needs to know which one is the SPARK Master so we proportionate the Spark master ip (you get the ip from log output in terminal running spark master machine )
+The other type of machine contains a Spark worker and Cassandra node, this machine needs to know which one is the Spark master so we proportionate the Spark master ip (you can get the ip from log output in terminal running spark master machine )

 Run the first so:

 .. code-block:: bash